PC Proxy: A Method for Dynamical Tracer Reconstruction: Models and data

 \subsection{Polar Ozone and Aerosol Measurement III instrument}

 The Polar Ozone and Aerosol Measurement (POAM) III instrument was a solar- occultation instrument mounted on the SPOT-4 sun-synchronous, low-earth-orbit satellite \citep{Lucke_etal1999}.
 Operating between March 1998 and December 2005, it had nine channels in the visual and near infrared range.
 Using optimal estimation \citep{Rodgers2000}, ozone profiles have been retrieved within a pair of narrow latitude bands in both the Arctic and Antarctic \citep{Lumpe_etal2002}.
 The instrument is capable of returning 28 or 29 measurements per day, alternating between Northern and Southern hemisphere, however because of a malfunction in the instrument, it normally operates in only one or the other hemisphere for longer periods.
 Therefore, we confine ourselves to earlier data, October and November 1998, when more frequent and diverse measurements are available.
+The locations of all POAM measurements used in this study are plotted in Figure \ref{POAM_loc}.